pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 :::

 :::{.callout-note}
-Notice `-d` starts the docker in the background, so we can interact with the running container.
+Notice `-d` starts the Docker in the background, so we can interact with the running container.
 To see which instances are running (in the background) use `docker ps`. `docker logs pycsw` shows the logs of a container and `docker stop pycsw` stops the container.
 The `-rm` option removes the container at stop, so we can easily recreate it with additional options at next runs.
 :::

 - For administering the instance we use a utility called `pycsw-admin.py`.
 Notice on the calls below a reference to a relevant config file.